orvi-tmp/learning-c-with-pebble/chapter09.md

         { 'E', 'n', 'c', 'o', 'u', 'n', 't', 'e', 'r', ' ', 'a', 't', ' ', 'F', 'a', 'r', 'p', 'o', 'i', 'n', 't' };

-This will initialize the character array `title` to contain the string "Encounter at Farpoint".
+This will initialize the character array `title` to contain the string `Encounter at Farpoint`.

 While this method of initializing works, it's pretty tedious.
 C also allows a more convenient initialization of strings:

     char title[40] = "Encounter at Farpoint";

-From Chapter 8, we know that pointers are arrays and arrays are pointers.
-So strings can also be manipulated by pointers as well as array notation.
+From Chapter 8, we know that array and pointer notation is are interchangeable.
+So strings can also be manipulated by pointer notation as well as by array notation.
 We can do the following:

     char quote[40] = "Make it ";
     char *select = quote;